unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `layout`

 > The `layout` attribute describes the layout pattern, such as QWERTY, DVORAK, INSCRIPT, etc. typically used to distinguish various layouts for the same language.
+>
+> This attribute is not localized, but is an informative identifier for implementation use.

 _Attribute:_ `indicator`

-> The `indicator` attribute describes a short string to be used in currently selected layout indicator, such as US, SI9 etc.
+> The `indicator` attribute describes a short string to be used in currently selected layout indicator, such as `US`, `SI9` etc.
 > Typically, this is shown on a UI element that allows switching keyboard layouts and/or input languages.
+>
+> This attribute is not localized.

 * * *